Tuesday, November 14, 2017

 8. Mustapha

-It really was no joke that Queen was ready and willing to jump fully into any possible genre of music they fancied at the time and the Jazz opener and clear highlight "Mustapha" finds them exploring what an umpa, Arabian, prog-pop jingle with heavy guitars would sound like.
-And it sounds fucking awesome.
-Freddie put "Mustapha" together on the piano and threw English, Arabic, and fake-Arabic together to sing his praises to Allah and that and the bouncy musical arrangement are equally headbanging and intentionally silly.
-I love playing this song for people who are unaware of it's existence and getting a series of "what the fucks?" and laughs from them.
-And simultaneously proving just how brilliant this band really was in the process.
+It was no joke that Queen was ready and willing to jump fully into any possible genre of music that they fancied, and the Jazz opener and clear highlight "Mustapha" finds them exploring what an umpa, Arabian, prog-pop jingle with heavy guitars would sound like.
+Thankfully, it sounds fucking awesome.
+Freddie put "Mustapha" together on the piano and threw English, Arabic, and fake-Arabic together to sing his praises to Allah, and that and the bouncy musical arrangement are equally headbanging and intentionally silly.
+I love playing this song for people who are unaware of its existence and getting a series of "What the fucks?" and giggles from them.
+It simultaneously proves just how brilliant, adventurous, and funny this band really was.

 7. Spread Your Wings

-Topping off the top-notch songwriting craft that John Deacon reliably displayed is his very best song ever, News of the World's "Spread Your Wings".
-The piano and vocal melody are both just fantastic, Freddie delivering both like a boss.
-Sounding like a broken record I know, but Brian May really does peak with the outro guitar solo here, the most tasteful lead he'd ever lay down.
-Lyrically, "Wings" is an uplifting anthem for anyone who can relate to Sammy and his dead-end job and dreams of the more fulfilling life waiting for him whenever he decides to finally go for it.
+Topping off the top-notch songwriting craft that John Deacon reliably displayed is his best song ever, News of the World's "Spread Your Wings".
+The piano and vocal melodies are both fantastic, Freddie delivering each like a boss.
+Sounding like a broken record I know, but Brian May really does peak with the outro guitar solo here, the most tasteful lead that he ever laid down.
+Lyrically, "Wings" is an uplifting anthem for anyone who can relate to Sammy, his dead-end job, and his dreams of a more fulfilling life waiting for him whenever he decides to finally go for it.

 6. Bring Back That Leroy Brown